 Part 1 (Manual)

-Navigate to Settings > Tax Types
+Navigate to Settings > Configuration > Tax Types

-Once you've filled up the relevant information, just click on the Create button and you're done! 🎉
+Once you've filled up the relevant information, just click on the 'Create’ button and you're done! 🎉

 Part 2 (From Xero)

 If your TradeGecko account is already integrated with Xero, you can link it up with your Xero's Tax Type.
-At the same time, you can import the Tax Type from Xero to TradeGecko by selecting any of the checkbox followed by the Update button.
-This would then show up when you craft a sales/purchase order.
+You can also import the Tax Type from Xero to TradeGecko by selecting any of the checkboxes followed by the ‘Save Changes’ button.